Want natural relief from sudden fear and nervousness? Many use essential oils for panic attacks to help calm down more quickly.

 Lots of people are familiar with lavender oil’s calming effects.
 But fewer people have heard of vetiver oil.
 Vetiver oil has shown promise in clinical studies (particularly, this one) for its anti-anxiety effects.
 In fact, vetiver may be as effective as Diazepam for stress disorder.

-Doterra is one of the most popular brands of essential oils.
-Its blend known as “Balance” can also be effective for anxiety and panic attacks.
+The most popular brands of essential oils offer mood balancing blends that may also be effective for anxiety and panic attacks.

-Doterra’s main competitor, Young Living, also has a popular anti-anxiety blend.
-But this blend isn’t a formula trademark by Young Living.
+There’s also has a popular anti-anxiety blend.
+But this blend isn’t a formula trademark by any essential oil brand.
 It’s called “Liquid Xanax.”
-(Obviously, Young Living would get sued if they attempted to trademark that name; it’s a blend formulated by certain customers of Young Living.)
+(Obviousy, the essential oil companies would get sued if they attempted to trademark that name; it’s a blend formulated by certain customers of a popular brand.)
 Containing vetiver, lavender and a few other oils, “Liquid Xanax” has become a popular Pinterest post.

 Where to put lavender oil for anxiety